SystemFw/blog/content/staging/oop-data-oriented.md

-Remember that the above is still correct: even if we get the `log` and something else modifies it straight after, each call to `Log.append` is checking the size of the log transactionally before appending anyway.
+Remember that the above is still correct: even if we get the `log` and something else modifies it straight after, each call to `Log.append` is checking the size of the log transactionally before appending.

 This version of the code does avoid reading the log on each chunk, but it's still not optimal: if the log doesn't exist and we do need to create it, we will have this extra transaction just to create the log, instead of creating it in the same transaction that also adds the first chunk.
-In other words, we're "wasting" one transactional roundtrip, that could carry some messages instead.
+In other words, we're "wasting" one transactional roundtrip that could carry some messages instead.

 The optimal behaviour requires trickier code, we want to get (and potentially create) the log on the first chunk, and then carry it